 The Group's objective is to have a capital structure resulting in an efficient weighted cost of capital and sufficient credit worthiness, where operating needs and the needs for potential acquisitions are considered.
 To achieve and maintain an efficient capital structure, the Financial Policy states that the Group's long-term ambition is to maintain a long-term rating within a safe margin from a non-investment grade.
 Electrolux has an A- credit rating with stable outlook by Standard & Poor's.

 Exposure to financial credit risks arises from the investment of liquid funds, and derivatives.
 This is managed as a financial counterparty risk within the Group.
 In order to limit exposure to financial credit risk, a counterparty list has been established, which specifies the maximum permissible exposure in relation to each counterparty.
 Both investments of liquid funds and derivatives are normally done with issuers and counterparts holding a long-term rating of at least A– defined by Standard & Poor’s or a similar rating agency.

-At year-end 2018, Electrolux had commitments for defined benefit obligations amounting to approximately SEK 29bn.
-The Group’s pension commitments are coordinated centrally by Group Treasury, supervising pension assets of approximately SEK 25bn through regional pension funds.
-Net provisions for post-employment benefits amounted to SEK 3,814m.
+At year-end 2019, Electrolux Group, including Professional Products, had commitments for defined benefit obligations amounting to approximately SEK 32bn.
+The Group's pension commitments are coordinated centrally by Group Treasury, supervising pension assets of approximately SEK 28bn through regional pension funds.
+Net provisions for post-employment benefits amounted to SEK 4,060m.

 The main risks related to pension risk management consists of market fluctuations impacting both capital markets and the discount rates used to calculate the present value of the pension obligations.
 Actuarial assumption changes, such as longevity and inflation, also represent a key pension risk as these changes impact the level of future expected pension payments.